arbems/AspNetCore-Localization-Samples/README.md

-# AspNetCore-Localization-Samples
+# Localization in ASP.NET Core
-Samples about Localization in ASP.NET Core
+Samples about Localization in ASP.NET Core.